 A few months into his first semester in college, my son texted me: “Am I allowed to get “B’s” in classes?”
 My mouth hung open in surprise, and emotional alarms rang thunderously in my head.

 Although immediately proud that he cared about his grades and wanted to talk to me about them, I was instantly apprehensive.
-The words I said to him when he left for college haunted me— “You have a scholarship, if you lose it, get a job because I’m not paying for it.”
-He’s a bit lazy and his high school “A’s” sprinkled with a few “B’s” had come easy to him.
+The words I said to him when he left for college haunted me — “You have a scholarship; if you lose it, get a job because I’m not paying for it.”
+He’s a bit lazy, and his high school “A’s” with a few “B’s” had come easy.

-I had only wanted to remind him to take his classes seriously.
-Staring at his text, I worried —Did I put too much pressure on him?
+I only wanted to remind him to take his classes seriously.
+Staring at his text, I worried — Did I put too much pressure on him?

 Race to Nowhere

 My spark of fear reminded me of the documentary The Race to Nowhere I saw a screening of when my son was in middle school.
 The film features heartbreaking stories of students across the country who suffer depression, anxiety, and other illnesses caused by over-scheduling, over-testing, and the pressure to achieve.

 The greatest lesson I learned from that film — balance — is what I’ve strived for in preparing my children for the independence they will need when they leave our house for college.
 For first jobs.
 For life without their mommy to clean up their messes.
-Their mental health is the most important goal of that balance, but I know they have to play the game and study for standardized tests, and have extra-curriculars.
+Their mental health is the most important balance goal, but I know they must play the game, study for standardized tests, and have extra-curriculars.